 This page provides an introduction to archival resources available in Wilson Library.
 The most useful and relevant archival material for researching UNC alumni tends to be found in UNC's University Archives.
-However, it is also possible that documentation concerning UNC alumni appear in collections of personal and family papers that are contained in the Southern Historical Collection and the Southern Folklife Collection.
-Description of all of these collections, as well as North Carolina Collection's holdings, are searchable via UNC's Library Catalog in the box to the right.
+However, it is also possible that documentation concerning UNC alumni appear in collections of personal and family papers that are contained in the Southern Historical Collection and the Southern Folklife Collection, in addition to published material and photographs in the North Carolina Collection.

 In addition to an online catalog record, each archival collection also has an online finding aid.
 These finding aids are keyword-searchable using the online finding aid search engine at the following link: http://library.unc.edu/wilson/research/search/.
 The virtue of conducting a search using this tool is that the return set presents the search words in a textual snippet that allows researchers to help define the relevancy of a collection.

 A good starting point would be to search for a student's name in both the library catalog and the finding aid search engine to see if the name appears anywhere in Wilson Library's collections.
 If no results are returned, see the boxes below for additional resources that may prove fruitful.

 If you are researching alumni from the late 18th and very early 19th centuries, information concerning individual students may be found in a number of University Archives record groups that contain documentation from this time period.
 The most likely record groups are listed below along with a link to their descriptions.
 Clicking on a link will route you to the collection's finding aid, where you can view lists and descriptions of the individual collections' contents, view any digitized content in the collection that may be available, and request materials to use in the reading room.